Solution Guide

 Flagstone vs. Concrete and Interlock

 Concrete can be clean, modern, and cost-effective.
 Interlock is modular, durable, and easy to coordinate across larger surfaces.
 Flagstone is different.
-It offers a less uniform, more bespoke visual language.
+It offers a less uniform, more custom visual language.
 That can be a major advantage when the home already has strong architectural character, older masonry, or a landscape plan built around natural materials.

 The tradeoff is complexity.
 Natural flagstone often requires more hand selection, more fitting, more thoughtful joint control, and more attention at transitions.
 That makes it a premium installation, not just a premium material.
 If you are comparing options, read our material comparison guide and think about the goal of the space, not just the per-square-foot number.